rochus-keller/Smalltalk/Readme.md

 ## About this project

-Some time ago I came accross Mario Wolczko's site (http://www.wolczko.com/st80) when searching for an original Smalltalk-80 implementation corresponding to the famous Smalltalk "Blue book" (see http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf).
+Some time ago I came accross Mario Wolczko's site (http://www.wolczko.com/st80) when searching for an original Smalltalk-80 implementation corresponding to the famous Smalltalk "Blue Book" (see http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf).
 I used Smalltalk in the nineties and also played around with Squeak and Pharo.
 But I was surprised that there was no VM around capable of running the original Xerox images, which Mario provides on this link: http://www.wolczko.com/st80/image.tar.gz.
 I wasn't able to load this image with